-Individuals have the ability to protect the quality of our waterways for all living things and to advocate for a healthy environment.
+Individual actions also have a significant role to play; In truth, individuals have the ability to protect the ecology of our waterways for all living things and to advocate for a healthy environment.
 The activities that follow will help your students gain a greater understanding of their connection to the urban watershed and the urban water use cycle.
 Urban watershed education is about understanding the delicate balance between land and water, how we are supplied with abundant safe drinking water, proper sanitation and the management of stormwater runoff and healthy ecosystems.